Training structure

 Faculty of Science

-This course is a natural continuation of the " Quantifying Hazards " course (HAV424B) presented in S4.
-It should provide the concepts for constructing experimental protocols that answer biological questions, and for associating appropriate models for analyzing variability.
-The first part will be devoted to the construction of experimental protocols that can answer a multitude of questions in the life sciences, i.e. taking into account the inevitable dependence of statistical individuals, such as pairing and the spatial or temporal structure of populations.
-This part of the course will also introduce the notion of fluctuation, replication and pseudo-replication, which will be taken into account in the models built in the second part of the course.
-The second part of the course will show the link between the experimental protocol and the modeling of the variability of a quantitative response variable, through the construction of models including several qualitative or quantitative variables.
-Particular attention will be paid to the conditions of application of these methods, to type I and type II errors, to methods for estimating the parameters of the models constructed (including likelihood) and to the interpretation of the estimated parameters.
-Each notion will be illustrated by the analysis of real biological data from a variety of themes, helping students to discover not only modern and current biological questions, but also the tools developed to answer them.
-Practical work in R will enable students to independently carry out analyses on published biological cases.
+This course is a natural continuation of the course " Quantification of Risk " (HAV424B) presented in S4.
+It aims to provide the concepts for constructing experimental protocols that answer biological questions and to associate them with appropriate models for analyzing variability.
+The first part will be devoted to the construction of experimental protocols that can answer a multitude of questions in the life sciences, i.e., taking into account the inevitable dependence of statistical individuals, such as kinship, spatial or temporal structure of populations.
+This part will provide an opportunity to address the concepts of fluctuation, replication, and pseudo-replication, which will be taken into account in the models constructed in the second part of the course.
+The second part will focus on demonstrating the link between the experimental protocol carried out and the modeling of the variability of a quantitative response variable, through the construction of models including several qualitative or quantitative variables.
+Particular attention will be paid to the conditions for applying these methods, type I and II errors, methods for estimating the parameters of the models constructed (including likelihood), and the interpretation of the estimated parameters.
+Each concept will be illustrated by the analysis of real biological data from several topics, helping students to discover not only modern and current biological issues but also the tools developed to address them.
+Practical work using R will enable students to independently perform analyses on published biological cases.

 Faculty of Science